enhance-dev/enhance.dev/app/docs/md/learn/concepts/images/customization.md

   <dt>widths (optional)</dt>
   <dd>

   The `widths` option takes an array of unitless integers.
 A variant of your source image will be generated for every width specified, with a height corresponding to the source image's intrinsic aspect ratio.
-The image transformation service will *not* enlarge images, so a source image that is smaller than a specified width will be returned at its maximum instinsic width.
+The image transformation service will *not* enlarge images, so a source image that is smaller than a specified width will be returned at its maximum intrinsic width.
 The default widths are 2400, 1200, and 800.

   </dd>